Brandon Crawford Player Props: Giants vs. Rockies

 Brandon Crawford At The Plate

-- Crawford is hitting .190 with four doubles, four home runs and 14 walks.
+- Crawford is batting .191 with five doubles, four home runs and 14 walks.

-- In 12.5% of his games this year, he has gone deep, and 3.4% of his trips to the plate.
+- He has homered in 12.1% of his games this season, and 3.2% of his trips to the dish.

-- In 25.0% of his games this season, Crawford has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in two contests.
+- In 27.3% of his games this season, Crawford has driven in at least one run.
+In three of those games (9.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.